MicrosoftDocs/windows-powershell-docs/docset/windows/international/Copy-UserInternationalSettingsToSystem.md

 PS C:\> Copy-UserInternationalSettingsToSystem -WelcomeScreen $True -NewUser $False
 ```

-This command copies the Display language, Input language, Format/locale and Location/GeoID only into the Welcome screen.
+This example copies the Windows Display language, Input language, Format/locale and Regional Location/GeoID to the Welcome screen only.

 ## PARAMETERS